Our Team & Reviewers

-The Evidence for Action (E4A) National Program Office works closely with the Robert Wood Johnson Foundation to guide overall program direction and development and implement initiatives.
-E4A leadership and reviewers evaluate Letters of Intent and Full Proposals to make funding decisions.
+The Evidence for Action (E4A) National Program Office works closely with the Robert Wood Johnson Foundation to guide overall program direction, develop and implement initiatives, and support grantees.

 Evidence for action team